Ametrine: Origin

 Ametrine in the low price segment may stem from synthetic material.
 Green-yellow or golden-blue ametrine does not exist naturally.
+Synthetic ametrine is grown with the hydrothermal method using solutions doped with specific elements, followed by irradiation of the created crystals.

 Structure

 Ametrine is composed of silicon dioxide (SiO2) and it is a tectosilicate, which means it has a silicate framework linked together through shared oxygen atoms.